Just Like Home

 We decided to drive the short distance up to Stirling Castle.
 Good thing we did because the wind would've driven us back to Castlecroft.
 I had to bundle up and put on my hood when I went to the cliff edge to photograph the Stirling countryside.
 On that hill in the distance you can almost make out the National Wallace Monument.

-It didn’t feel especially cold or windy until we walked out to the small pier on Loch Lomond.
+we walked out to the small pier on Loch Lomond.
 As soon as we got out over the water the temperature plummeted and gale force winds assailed us.
 I stood at the beginning of the pier snapping pictures of the lake and the resort hotel further up the beach while Tyler stood far out over the lake on the pier taking his pictures.
 I had a brief period of about ten seconds of major panic when I looked up from my camera and couldn’t see Tyler on the pier.
 Thoughts of having to dive into the frigid water to rescue him crossed my mind when he unexpectedly popped-up from behind a sign where he was kneeling to take some sort of artsy shot.

 When we had enough of numb fingers and toes, we returned to the car and searched for a WC.
 We found a facility just outside a store that was closing.
 It was unheated and poorly lit, but it was clean and the ride back to Castlecroft was much more comfortable because of it.